MSc Reliability Engineering and Asset Management / Course details

 - View full page

 Our teaching style is unique compared to other postgraduate engineering courses.
-The taught units are explained through industrial case studies, and some of our teaching takes place at plant sites to demonstrate the real world application of theory.
+The taught units are explained through industrial case studies to demonstrate the application of theory.

 Our MSc course offers excellent teaching with real industrial applications ranging from maintenance systems and modelling, audit maintenance, turnaround management, reliability and maintainability, approaches in condition-based maintenance (CBM) and maintenance in design.
 Many of the students on this course are professionals already working in the industry.
 However we also have recent graduates on the course who benefit from sharing classes with professionals with industrial experience and awareness of the real-world challenges in the workplace.Prof Jyoti Sinha / Course Director